aerial view of hoover dam

-Where Is the Hoover Dam Located?
+Where Is Hoover Dam Located?

 Hoover Dam Location